tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 Will identify itself by the name `frts::SDL2Renderer`.

+### Screen Config

+The screen config defines size of the visible screen and thus defines the windows size, the window title (use *%1%* as an placeholder for the frame rate) and the size of a single tile.
+The screen size is defined in number of tiles.

+    screen:

+        height: <int>
+        width: <int>

+        title: <string>

+    tile:

+        height: <int>
+        width: <int>

 ### Sprite Config

 A complete sprite configuration consists of a list of sprite images with their pathes relative to the plugin root and a list of single sprites with image ID and position.
 A default `image` may be set below the `sprites` key.
 It will be used if no image is defined on a sprite.
 The same applies for default `height`and `width`.
 The position can be a single position or a list of positions.
 In the latter case it's possible to give a chance for each position.
 If no chance is given the probability for every position is the same.
 A `fallback` id of an sprite must be defined  below `sprites`.